andyfangaf/shopify-desktop/README.md

 Download the binary for OSx

 ## Development
 Make sure you have [Meteor](https://www.meteor.com/install) and [Electron](https://github.com/electron-userland/electron-prebuilt) installed globally.
 You'll also need a [Shopify Partner](https://www.shopify.ca/partners) account to access the API.

-No need to run `npm install` because Meteor installs that for you.
+1. Install dependencies `npm install`
 1. Edit `dev.settings.json` in the project's root directory with your Shopify app key and secret
 2. Run the Meteor app `electrify --settings dev.settings.json` (this will automatically install dependencies)